sabooji/absinthe/README.md

 # Absinthe

 Absinthe is an small, opinionated framework for developing an API on AWS Lambda.
-It has been designed to sit behind [woodhouse] whilst the API Gateway in AWS lacks a number of features.
+It has been designed to sit behind [mixologist](https://github.com/sabooji/mixologist#readme) whilst the API Gateway in AWS lacks a number of features.
 It has a similar API to express.js but removes a number of features not required for the specific use case it was created for.
 You're always welcome to fork and send me a pull request.

-The API response structure is pre-defined and is described by the RAML file [here].
-However, an example is included below:
+The API response structure is pre-defined, an example is included below:

 ```javascript
 {